JiuLing-zhang/ComputerLock/README_en.md

 <img src="https://github.com/JiuLing-zhang/ComputerLock/raw/main/resources/app_en.png" width="50%">

 ## Application Scenarios
+\- 💖 Worried about accidental operations when presenting
 \- ⚡ Tired of the system's lock screen interface
 \- 🌈 Prevent system from sleeping
 \- 🌀 Worried about forgetting to lock the screen when away